-- When the Auto-Commit? switch is set to True, each successful query is committed after execution. - When the Auto-Rollback? switch is set to True, failed queries are rolled back. - When the Brace matching? switch is set to True, the editor will highlight pairs of matched braces. - Use the Font size field to specify the font size that will be used in text boxes and editors. - When the Insert bracket pairs? switch is set to True, the editor will automatically insert paired brackets. - When the Line wrapping switch is set to True, the editor will implement line-wrapping behavior. - When the Prompt to save unsaved data changes? switch is set to True, the editor will prompt the user to saved unsaved data when exiting the data editor. - When the Prompt to save unsaved query changes? switch is set to True, the editor will prompt the user to saved unsaved query modifications when exiting the query tool. - Use the Tab size field to specify the number of spaces per tab character in the editor. - When the Use spaces switch is set to True, the editor will insert spaces (instead of tab characters) when the tab key or auto-indent are used.
+- When the Auto-Commit? switch is set to True, each successful query is committed after execution. - When the Auto-Rollback? switch is set to True, failed queries are rolled back. - When the Prompt to save unsaved data changes? switch is set to True, the editor will prompt the user to saved unsaved data when exiting the data editor. - When the Prompt to save unsaved query changes? switch is set to True, the editor will prompt the user to saved unsaved query modifications when exiting the Query Tool. - When the Prompt to commit/rollback active transactions? switch is set to True, the editor will prompt the user to commit or rollback changes when exiting the Query Tool while the current transaction is not committed.